pojntfx/clusterplatform/packages/provisioner/README.md

 ## Usage

 Currently, the main way of interacting with a Cluster Platform Provisioner is the REST API.
-If you follow the instructions below you can use any IP of and node of your Kubernetes cluster as the API Gateway endpoint; we will use `alpha.sandbox.provisioner.alphahorizon.io` as a placeholder for curl here.
+If you follow the instructions below you can use any IP of and node of your Kubernetes cluster as the API Gateway endpoint; we will use `services.provisioner.sandbox.cloud.alphahorizon.io` as a placeholder for curl here.
 If you prefer a full-blown REST client, take a look at the [Insomnia workspace](./packages/insomnia/src/workspace.json) and import it into [Insomnia](https://insomnia.rest/).
 A much more simple to use frontend is currently being built and can be found in [it's package](./packages/frontend/README.md).

 Another way of interacting with a Cluster Platform Provisioner is by using the [Moleculer](https://moleculer.services) services directly.
 You can use `npm install @clusterplatform/${SERVICE_PACKAGE_NAME}` and then import them as mixins to do so.

 ## Tutorial

-### Prestart Runtime Preparation
+### Services Deployment

 > - **"Provisioner"** refers to all services working together to form the microplatform.
 > - **"Operator"** refers to the person using the provisioner.
 > - **"Host"** refers to physical or virtual hardware (i.e. a server, virtual machine, laptop) with a 64-bit X86 processor.
 ARM support is planned for the future.
 > - **"Prestart Runtime"** refers to an environment that runs on a host before it starts.
 Here, such an environment start the installation and configuration of the precloud runtime.

-#### Option 1: Production Services Deployment

 ```bash
 # Run provisioner production version on Kubernetes (skaffold.yaml is at the repo root)